vanus-labs/docs/user-manual/getting-started/install/k8s(recommended).md

 order: 1
 ---

-# Use k8s install vanus
+# Use k8s to install Vanus

 ## Prerequisites

 Before installing Vanus, you must meet the following prerequisites:

-1. you have a k8s cluster and k8s must have access to the internet to fetch images.
+1. you must have a k8s cluster and access to the internet from that cluster to fetch images.
 2. you have installed the [kubectl](https://kubernetes.io/docs/tasks/tools).

 ## Install Vanus